Generative AI in Game Development: A Qualitative Research Synthesis: Outcome of Synthesis

 \subsection{C1: Human-in-the-loop refinement as the production norm}

-\paragraph{Synthesis} Generative outputs operate as provisional artefacts which require expert intervention before they can be accepted into a production pipeline.
-The studies reviewed are consistent in this observation, and that correction is integral to the work rather than a marginal contingency (\Pgroup{C1.1},\Lgroup{C1.2,\Lgroup{C1.3}}).
-In professional practice, both independent developers and those from bigger studios describe iterative prompting as a central mechanism for recovering creative intent and reconciling the model's tendencies with the stylistic and functional requirements of the project (\Pgroup{C1.4}, \Pgroup{C1.5}).
-Studies in educational settings convey a similar stance, albeit with different objectives: \acp{LLM} are positioned as programming tutors and scaffolds rather than autonomous generators, and in-engine runtime code generation during development is constrained to narrow cases where model competence aligns with relatively simple tasks (\Pgroup{C1.6}, \Lgroup{C1.14}, \Lgroup{C1.15}).
+\paragraph{Synthesis} Generative outputs operate as provisional artefacts which require expert intervention before they can be accepted for production.
+The studies reviewed are consistent in this observation, and that correction is integral to the work rather than a marginal contingency (\Pgroup{C1.1}, \Lgroup{C1.2, \Lgroup{C1.3}}).
+In professional practice, both indie developers and those from bigger studios describe iterative prompting as a central mechanism for recovering creative intent and reconciling the model's tendencies with the stylistic and functional requirements of the project (\Pgroup{C1.4}, \Pgroup{C1.5}).
+Studies in educational settings convey a similar stance, albeit with different objectives: \acp{LLM} are positioned as programming tutors and scaffolds rather than autonomous generators, and in-engine runtime code generation during development is constrained to relatively simple tasks (\Pgroup{C1.6}, \Lgroup{C1.14}, \Lgroup{C1.15}).
 Students' accounts of routinely editing outputs before they can be applied further highlight the normality of such intervention (\Lgroup{C1.16}).
 Early stage ideation and its benefits are further discussed in \textbf{C2}.
 In code-based tasks, practitioners engage in iterative exchanges with the system in which error messages are used diagnostically to structure subsequent prompts, allowing gradual convergence on a working solution (\Pgroup{C1.7}).
 In image generation, stylistic stability is sensitive to asset class, with backgrounds proving more variable than character designs, and acceptable results are more often the outcome of selective curation across multiple outputs than of single, high-fidelity generations (\Lgroup{C1.8}, \Lgroup{C1.9}).
 Even when outputs are close to acceptable, preparatory work such as training and asset conditioning remains time-intensive and requires expertise (\Lgroup{C1.10}).
 The need for refinement is even stronger in 3D production, where unedited outputs are rarely suitable for direct inclusion due to technical and stylistic tensions with project constraints (\Pgroup{C1.11}).
 How these constraints appear at engine boundaries is detailed in \textbf{C4}, and the organisational controls that stabilise inclusion are set out in \textbf{C8}.
-At this juncture, human editorial decision-making determine which variants anchor subsequent work, which deviations from intent are acceptable, and which corrective strategies preserve alignment with the project’s overall requirements (\Pgroup{C1.12}, \Pgroup{C1.13}).
+At this juncture, human editorial decision-making determines which variants anchor subsequent work, which deviations from intent are acceptable, and which corrective strategies preserve alignment with the project’s overall requirements (\Pgroup{C1.12}, \Pgroup{C1.13}).
 The data thus repositions prompting from the simple act of query formulation to a form of progressive specification work in which the developer controls the range of acceptable solutions while maintaining coherence across the project.
-No evidence in the corpus suggests that \ac{GenAI} can currently produce inclusion-ready artefacts without human revision.
+No primary evidence suggests that \ac{GenAI} can produce inclusion-ready artefacts without human revision.
 Differences between studies concern the efficiency of refinement loops (\textbf{C3}) and the extent of adoption (\textbf{C6}), but these operate at distinct analytical scopes and do not contradict the claim that human intervention remains necessary at the point of inclusion.
-While the evidence base is strongest for code and 2D imagery, findings for 3D outputs, although convergent, are relatively sparse.
-Claims on 3D production should be interpreted as indicative (\Pgroup{C1.11}).